11 Common Flowers That are Actually Dangerous for Pets

 Autumn Crocus

-The autumn crocus is toxic to both dogs and cats as it can cause a burning sensation in the mouth, along with vomiting, diarrhea and seizures when ingested.
+The autumn crocus is hazardous for pets as it can cause a burning sensation in the mouth, along with vomiting, diarrhea, and seizures when ingested by both dogs and cats.
 It can also cause liver and kidney damage and even shock.
-While the entire plant is toxic, it’s the bulbs that have the highest toxicity.
-These 11 household items are seriously hazardous for pets.
+While the entire plant is toxic, it’s the bulbs that have the highest toxicity so Hyder recommends adding temporary fencing or low garden borders to block off access to newly planted bulbs.

 2 / 11